-Even when you do reach more than 10% of your Page like total, you’re still struggling to drive meaningful traffic that will act once they land on your website.
-And that’s just Facebook, what about Twitter, Linkedin, Instagram, Snapchat?
+Even when you do reach more than 10% of your intended audience, it's still a struggle to drive meaningful traffic that will act once they land on your website.
+And that’s just Facebook, what about Twitter, Linkedin, Instagram and Pinterest?

-We’re here to help you build a winning client social media strategy with our seven steps.
-In this guide, we’ll help you consider:
+So, we’re here to help you build a winning client social media strategy with our seven steps.

 - Results and goal-setting: Everything starts from here